PaulErny/GameOfLife/README.md

 Web version of Conway's Game of life

 # How to run the project 🚀?
+A web version is availible and playable [here](https://paulerny.github.io/GameOfLife/) but if you still want to have it running localy, follow these steps :

 ### 1 - Get the code !
 That first step is pretty strait forward 😉